-I am someone who is very fond of lights, colors, flowers and dogs.
+I could see sisters and brothers celebrating Bhai Tika with much joy while I, on the other hand, could not celebrate it.
+I am someone who is very fond of lights, colors, flowers, and dogs.
 Since all these are highlights of Tihar, the festival of lights, I enjoy this festival thoroughly for four days.
 Every year, Tihar is a time of excitement.
-As a child, me and my friends played Bhailo and started practicing as soon as Dashain was over.
-As I grew up, my friends and sisters have drifted away; some abroad for their studies while some have their own priorities that comes before a “childhood bhailo” group.
+As a child, I and my friends played Bhailo and started practicing as soon as Dashain was over.
+As I grew up, my friends and sisters have drifted away; some abroad for their studies while some have their own priorities that come before a “childhood bhailo” group.

 How I wished my sister was a brother, or how I wished I had a brother younger to me.
-I could see sisters and brothers celebrating Bhai Tika with much joy while I on the other hand, could not celebrate it.
+I could see sisters and brothers celebrating Bhai Tika with much joy while I, on the other hand, could not celebrate it.
 This was why I wanted a brother.

-Though I really liked the notion behind Bhai Tika, I always wondered why a Sister could not be a savior, why we pray for prosperity of our brothers but not our sisters, why there was nothing such as “Didi/Bahini Puja”?
-Since past five years, me and my sister celebrate Bhai Tika with a twist.
+Though I really liked the notion behind Bhai Tika, I always wondered why a Sister could not be a savior, why we pray for the prosperity of our brothers but not our sisters, why there was nothing such as “Didi/Bahini Puja”?
+Since the past five years, I and my sister celebrate Bhai Tika with a twist.

 Photo Courtesy: Ashma Gautam